ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

     - Class Attribute
     - Instance Attribute
 - Methods
+    - Instance Methods (Bounded to the instance)
-    - Class Methods
+    - Class Methods (Bounded to the class)
-    - Static Methods
+    - Static Methods (Unbounded methods)
-    - initializer method
+    - Initializer method (called upon creaton of the instance)
 - Instance

 ### Attributes, Methods, and the `self` parameter